youli-jlu/PAMM/Diary.md

   as a sececting algorithm, but to be honest, in most case, ih!= id, so I'll delete this judgement.

-  And for judgment of distance, xxcutoff, I'll use more detail  careful cutoff data as Rcd may be larger than 4.5 \angstrom
+  And for judgment of distance, xxcutoff, I'll use more detail  careful cutoff data as Rcd may be larger than 4.5 A.But in current test, I still use 4.5A except Rcd.

+  OMG, I used whole night handling bug of selecting atoms.
+I finally find my stupid fault in reading part.
+Now, I have to test the convergence step and grid number in PAMM algorithm.